shijingsh/react-native-customized-image-picker/README.md

 native for ios not modified;
 please see : https://github.com/ivpusic/react-native-image-crop-picker

+In Xcode open Info.plist and add string key `NSPhotoLibraryUsageDescription` with value that describes why do you need access to user photos.
+More info here https://forums.developer.apple.com/thread/62229.
+Depending on what features you use, you also may need `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys.

+###### cocoapods users

+- Add `platform :ios, '8.0'` to Podfile (!important)
+- Add `pod 'RSKImageCropper'` and `pod 'QBImagePickerController'` to Podfile

+###### non-cocoapods users

+- Drag and drop the ios/ImageCropPickerSDK folder to your xcode project.
+(Make sure Copy items if needed IS ticked)
+- Click on project General tab
+  - Under `Deployment Info` set `Deployment Target` to `8.0`
+  - Under `Embedded Binaries` click `+` and add `RSKImageCropper.framework` and `QBImagePicker.framework`

 ## How it works?

 It is basically wrapper around few libraries